James Burton (conductor): Conducting

 In February 2017, the Boston Symphony Orchestra appointed Burton as choral director, a newly created position, and conductor of the orchestra's Tanglewood Festival Chorus.
 He gave his Boston Symphony subscription series debut in 2018, and in April 2019 he replaced an indisposed Gustavo Dudamel to conduct a series of concerts with the Boston Symphony Orchestra and Tanglewood Festival Chorus at Boston Symphony Hall.
 Burton gave his Boston Pops debut with Holiday Pops concerts at Symphony Hall in December 2017, and his Tanglewood Festival debut was in June 2019 with a Boston Pops concert of the music of Queen with Marc Martel.
-Burton founded the Boston Symphony Children's Choir in 2018.
+Burton founded the Boston Symphony Children's Choir in 2018..
+Burton concluded his tenure with the Boston Symphony Orchestra in August 2025.

 Burton has been a frequent guest conductor of the National Symphony Orchestra of Mexico, leading performances of Beethoven’s Symphony No. 9 in the Palacio de Bellas Artes to celebrate the orchestra's 90th anniversary in 2018.
 Other international appearances have included the Handel and Haydn Society in Boston USA, Aalborg Symphony in Denmark, and in 2017 Burton was the guest director of Japan's National Youth Choir.

 In his native UK, Burton has conducted concerts with the Royal Liverpool Philharmonic Orchestra, the Orchestra of the Age of Enlightenment, The Hallé, the Ulster Orchestra, the Orchestra of Scottish Opera, Royal Northern Sinfonia, BBC Concert Orchestra and Manchester Camerata.
 He has conducted opera performances at English National Opera, English Touring Opera, and Garsington Opera where he won the Leonard Ingrams award in 2008.
 Burton's choral conducting has included Tenebrae, the Gabrieli Consort, the Choir of the Enlightenment and the Wrocław Philharmonic Choir.
 In 2017, Burton conducted the BBC Singers at the inaugural season of Dubai's Opera House as part of BBC Proms Dubai.
 From 2002 to 2009, he was choral director at The Hallé and conductor of the Hallé Choir, winning the Gramophone Choral Award in 2009 for a recording of Elgar's The Dream of Gerontius.
-Burton was music director of the St. Endellion Easter Festival from 2007 to 2013, succeeding Richard Hickox.
+Burton was music director of the St. Endellion Easter Festival from 2007 to 2013, succeeding Richard Hickox..
+In January 2026, Ex Cathedra announced the appointment of Burton as its next artistic director, effective with the 2027-2028 season.
+Burton is to take the title of artistic director-designate in the spring of 2026.

 Burton has worked frequently with young musicians.
-From 2020 to 2024 he was director of orchestral activities and master lecturer in music at Boston University.
+From 2020 to 2024, he was director of orchestral activities and master lecturer in music at Boston University.
 He founded the Hallé Youth Choir in 2003, and from 2002 to 2017 he was the music director of Schola Cantorum of Oxford,^{[12]} leading the choir on international tours, recordings on the Hyperion label^{[13]} and appearing in BBC TV films about British composers made by John Bridcut.^{[14]} He founded the Schola Cantorum of Oxford conducting scholarship in 2011.